-Well, there would be one form which we need to fill and submit to the Radix Abuse team.
-The form asks basic questions like Name, Email Address and a Message.
+There would be one form that we need to fill and submit to the Radix Abuse team.
+The form asks basic questions like Name, Email Address, and a Message.

 From their website, I got their Abuse Desk’s email address, email@example.com.
 I was in a hurry, so I sent an email to this address.

-Though I know, that both Radix and BigRock is a typical Indian company and I will never go to get their response at least the first four hours.
+Though I know that both Radix and BigRock are a typical Indian company, I will never get their response, at least in the first four hours.

-But, I was under fire; I started getting calls to my mobile number from my early stage loyal customers who have direct connectivity to my mobile number.
-Its a relationship with more than six years old.
+But, I was under fire.
+I started getting calls to my mobile number from my early stage loyal customers who were directly connected to my mobile number.
+It’s a relationship with more than six years old.

-I know most of the companies are proactive in responding customer’s tweets, so we tweeted to Radix.
+I know most companies are proactive in responding to customer’s tweets, so we tweeted to Radix.